IQSS/dataverse/doc/sphinx-guides/source/developers/big-data-support.rst

 Installation instructions can be found at https://github.com/sbgrid/data-capture-module .
 If you have feedback on these instructions, please get in touch.

 Once you have installed a DCM, you will need to configure two database settings on the Dataverse side.
-These settings are documented in the :doc:`config` section:
+These settings are documented in the :doc:`/installation/config` section of the Installation Guide:

 - ``:DataCaptureModuleUrl`` should be set to the URL of a DCM you installed.
 - ``:UploadMethods`` should be set to ``dcm/rsync+ssh``.